gabrielabarajas/testing-one/docs/13-Blockages/02-set-style.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---
-# Set Style
+# Set Map Style

-This guide will help you set a **Style for a Blockage** in APX GIS programme.
+This guide will help you set a **Map Style for a Blockage** in APX GIS programme.

 ------------